-The Information and Consultation Directive is due to take effect in the UK from 5 April 2005.
-Initially it will only apply to employers with more than 150 staff but it will be extended to cover business with more than 100 staff from 2007 and 50 or more staff from 2008.
-The Directive will require employers to inform and consult their workforce on an ongoing basis about measures which are proposed which may affect employment prospects and decisions which are likely to lead to substantial changes in the organization such as redundancies or transfers of the business.
+The Information and Consultation Directive came into effect in the UK on 5 April 2005.
+Initially it only applies to employers with more than 150 staff but it will be extended to cover business with more than 100 staff from 6 April 2007 and 50 or more staff from 2008.
+The Directive will require employers to inform and consult their workforce on an ongoing basis about measures which are proposed which may affect employment prospects and decisions which are likely to lead to substantial changes in the organisation such as redundancies or transfers of the business.
 An employer will have an obligation to enter into negotiations for the establishment of a European Works Council if it receives a valid request from specified proportions of employees.
+Union Representation